 - Manufacturers may fail to warn consumers about potential side effects.

 - Design flaws may lead to product dangers.

 Experienced Law Firms know how to handle these scenarios, and they understand that manufacturers can be sued and consumers can receive compensation for their injuries.
 Manufacturers cannot claim ignorance, and damages can be levied even if the drug was tested or labeled.

 Dangerous Drugs Illustrated

 Mass tort litigation has led to the filing of thousands of legal cases.
 Pharmaceutical drugs or products such as Celebrex, Plavix, Fosamax, Bextra, and Avandia have been called into question.
 Wyeth Pharmaceuticals was found liable for the injuries sustained from their weight-loss product marketed as Fen Phen.
 Consumer injuries resulting from Fen Phen has cost this manufacturer several billion dollars.

 Additional drugs that may have caused harm include:

 - Testosterone Therapy

 Anyone in your group of friends and family may have suffered injuries from using the aforementioned drugs.
 The good news is that the attorneys at the Law offices of Matthew C. Hines are ready to offer exceptional legal assistance.
 Clients can receive a case evaluation to begin with, and consultation inquiries can be submitted online.
-Contact an experienced Atlanta injury attorney at (770) 941-0913 if you have questions about dangerous drugs, side effects, and compensation for your pain and suffering.
+Contact us at (770) 941-0913 if you have questions about dangerous drugs, side effects, and compensation for your pain and suffering.